openharmony/docs/en/application-dev/reference/apis/js-apis-uri.md

 toString(): string

-Obtains the query string applicable to this URL.
+Obtains the query string applicable to this URI.

 **Return value**